backstage/backstage/.changeset/pink-coins-sniff.md

 - `EntityHasSubcomponentsCard` to display subcomponents of a subcomponent.
 - In addition, `EntityHasApisCard` to display APIs of a system is added to `@backstage/plugin-api-docs`.

-`@backstage/plugin-catalog-react` now provides `and` to build own cards for components and systems.
+`@backstage/plugin-catalog-react` now provides `ComponentsTable` and `SystemsTable` to build own cards for components and systems.
 The styling of the tables and new cards was also applied to the existing `EntityConsumedApisCard`, `EntityConsumingComponentsCard`, `EntityProvidedApisCard`, and `EntityProvidingComponentsCard`.